frain-dev/convoy-website/src/app/(main)/blog/articles/end-to-end-test-suite-with-test-containers.md

 }
 ```

-Now that we have the foundation of the test suite laid out, we will be able to continue improving the test suite for various other combinations and assertions like Broadcast Events, Dynamic Events, Pub/Sub Ingest, Custom Headers & Idempotency Keys, etc. it to catch regressions before any new releases.
+Now that we have the foundation of the test suite laid out, we will be able to continue improving the test suite for various other combinations and assertions, such as Broadcast Events, Dynamic Events, Pub/Sub Ingest, Custom Headers and Idempotency Keys, etc. to catch regressions before any new releases.

 > The goal of our pilot test cases was **correctness**.
 >